kennethgurure12-svg/new-camo-website/README.md

 Added typography styles for consistency.

-Used Flexbox and CSS Grid for product layout and page structure.
+Used CSS Grid for product layout and page structure.

 Applied hover and focus effects for interactive elements.